securityarch/cyber-dictionary/README.md

 #### GRC
 Governance, risk management and compliance (GRC) is the term covering an organization's approach across these three practices: Governance, Risk management, and Compliance.
 ## I
-#### IaaS
+#### IAG
-Infrastructure as a Service
+Identity Access Governance, the practice of managing access granted to identities
 #### IAM
 Identity and Access Management, a wide field covering things like IGA, SSO, PAM, MFA, IDM and others
-#### IAG
-Identity Access Governance, the practice of managing access granted to identities
 #### ICS
 Industrial Control Systems
 #### IDS